Innis College, Toronto: Innis Residence

+Vladimir House, the first Innis residence located at 651 Spadina Avenue, was replaced by a larger, modern residence in 1994.
 The Innis Residence was built in 1994 and is a modern apartment-style building with seven stories, located across the street from the College at 111 St. George Street.
 The building consists of four floors that form a U-shape around a courtyard, and two 3-story towers above them, on the north and south sides of the building.
 The building is suite-style - each suite contains a common kitchen, common living room, two shared bathrooms and 4-5 bedrooms.
 There are 327 spaces available for students in the building, which roughly consist of 60% first-year students and 40% upper-years.
 A number of spaces are also reserved for students from the Faculty of Applied Science and Engineering.

 The residence consists of six social communities known as houses.
-The houses are First House (named because it is located on the first floor of the building), Devonshire West House (named after the street that backs the residence to the east), Taddle Creek House (named after a creek that flows through Toronto), Vladimir House (named after the original Innis residence building), North House (named because it is located in the building's north tower), and Ajax House (named after a University of Toronto's former satellite campus in Ajax).
+The houses are First House (named because it is located on the first floor of the building), Devonshire West House (named after the street that backs the residence to the east), Taddle Creek House (named after a buried stream that formerly flowed through Downtown Toronto), Vladimir House (named after the original Innis residence building), North House (named because it is located in the building's north tower), and Ajax House (named after a University of Toronto's former satellite campus in Ajax).
 These social communities hold inter-residence competitions to build unity and add to the student experience.
 Each house is overseen by Residence Dons.
 The residence also hires an Assistant Dean of Residence Life and a front desk staff that offers 24-hour security to the building.
 The residence is also home to a student-run Innis Residence Council (IRC).

 The Innis Residence was the first university residence in North America to be wired for Internet access.
-The current Dean of Students is Steve Masse.